 The only other princess experience we always go to in MK is Enchanted Tales with Belle.
 This is an interactive show in which all the kids participate.
 At the end, every child meets Belle and has her picture taken.
 It’s very cute and a great chance to meet Belle.

 If lines are short, or you have a big fan, definitely go meet Tinkerbell at the Town Square Theater.
-Or you can see Tinker Bell before going to a fast pass at the Fairytale Hall.
+Or you can see Tinkerbell before going to a fast pass at the Fairytale Hall.

-TIPS for princesses at the Magic Kingdom
+TIPS to Meet the Disney Princesses at the Magic Kingdom

 - Get there early!